 There’s lots of evidence that products placed at eye level, or in prime locations (such as end of aisle) sell more.
-They’re most distinctive in those areas.
+They’re more likely to get noticed.

 Supermarkets and other retailers do market research to validate these shelf layout and store locations.
 Manufacturers carry out market research to justify the best placements for their brands.

-In terms of distribution strategy, the importance of market research is it helps you plan out where best to sell your products and services.
+In terms of distribution strategy, the importance of market research is it helps you plan out where best to sell your brand.
 It helps you plan out how best to sell in those places.

 Market research and marketing communications

-The better you understand customers, the more chance you can inspire and engage them to choose your brand.
+The better you understand customers, the more likely you’ll inspire and engage them to choose you.

-Obviously, this research is usually confidential to the company which carries it out.
+Obviously, this research is usually confidential to the company carrying it out.
 We can’t share any examples we’ve worked on directly.
-But, we can look at some adverting and try and work back what market research we think sits behind the advertising.
-In the first case, there’s a clear insight which leads to a strong advert, while in the second case, we can’t really see the insight, and it seems a weak advert.
+But, we can look at some adverting and try and work back what market research we think sits behind it.

-These examples help show the importance of market research in creating good marketing communications.
+We’ll look at both a good and bad example.
+These 2 examples help show the importance of market research in creating good marketing communications.

 Good use of market research and insights

-They quoted this as a great example of deep insight into customer motivations.
-Even though it’s now a little old, it’s still a great advertising case study showing good use of insights.
+It’s a great example of insight into customer motivations.
+It works really well as mini case study to show good use of insights.

-This advert shows how understanding the customer motivation can drive a complete change in behaviour.
+This advert shows how understanding customer motivation can drive a change in behaviour.

 In this case, the objective was to reduce the amount of speeding in men aged 17 to 24.
-The insight is that young men often lacked awareness of what other’s really think of them.
-They thought that ‘fast driving’ somehow made them cooler, more manly and more attractive to the opposite sex.
+The insight is that young men often didn’t realise what other’s really think of them when they were driving recklessly.
+They thought ‘fast driving’ somehow made them cooler.
+More manly.
+And more attractive to the opposite sex.

 But of course, the truth is the exact opposite.

-Fast driving makes them look less cool, more idiotic and less attractive to the opposite sex.
-The tiny dick symbol from all the on-looking women in this ad is a funny but very real way to bring this to life.
+Fast driving makes them look less cool.
+More idiotic.
+And less attractive to the opposite sex.
+The tiny dick symbol from all the on-looking women in this ad is a funny, but authentic way to bring this to life.

-Showing what other’s really think of reckless and dangerous driving in the advert had a huge impact.
+Showing what other’s really think of reckless and dangerous driving had a huge impact.
 It was more than just the standard advertising measures that matter though.
-The number of youth fatalities from reckless driving which had been on the increase (45 in 2005 to 64 in 2007) fell back as the campaign ran, dropping to 37 in 2009.
+The number of youth fatalities from reckless driving which had been growing (45 in 2005 to 64 in 2007) fell back as the campaign ran, dropping to 37 in 2009.